HomeBlogWhat Is a Good Credit Score in Canada for a Mortgage?

 How is My Credit Score Calculated?

 Both reporting agencies in this country, Equifax and Transunion have not provided mortgage professionals with the exact way in which they come up with your ultimate credit score.
-However, it is without a doubt that there are specific criteria that they are analyzing.
+However, there is no doubt that they are analyzing specific criteria.
 The chosen criteria form the basis of the calculations that they ultimately make.
 Below is a brief outline of the elements that are assessed when determining an individual’s overall credit score.

-Payment History- This represents approximately 35% of the total credit score and includes account payment details, presence of collection items, the degree of delinquency and number of past due payments as well as the dates of any recent collection actions
+Payment History- This represents approximately 35% of the total credit score and includes account payment details, the presence of collection items, the degree of delinquency and number of past due payments as well as the dates of any recent collection actions.

 Length of Credit History– This represents approximately 15% of the overall credit score and will include the time since the account was opened and the specific date it was opened.